andrescg2sj/public-domain-melodies/README.md

 Riehl's final reflection highlights how the current situation places the burden of proof on the songwriter, which is a very difficult position to defend.
 Therefore, we should look for new and different approaches.

-This project aims to contribute more visibility and a new perspective to this matter.
+This project aims to contribute an additional perspective and invite to keep thinking about this matter.

 ## Methodology